zikunz/tp/docs/DeveloperGuide.md

 ![App Initialization Diagram](https://user-images.githubusercontent.com/57165946/113379984-99916500-93ad-11eb-8fa7-f3c00fd71163.png)

 As seen from the sequence diagram above, upon initialization,
-1. The main class located in EasyLog will show the user a greeting message.
+1. The main class located in `EasyLog` will show the user a greeting message.
 2. Proceed to load save file if any.
-Details on the [implementation of loading save files](#32-loading-of-save-data) can be seen here
+Details on the [implementation of loading save files](#33-loading-of-save-data) can be seen here
 3. Set up the environment for logging messages to be logged.
 4. Proceed to ask for user's input.
 5. Write a log to show that user's input has been requested.
 6. Proceed to process user input to determine the type of command to execute.
-More details on the implementation of processing user input will be discussed in future sections.
+More details on the implementation of [processing inputs](#32-processing-of-user-inputs) will be discussed in the next section.
 7. Repeat steps 4-6 if user does not input exit command.

 [Return to Top](#1-introduction)

 ### 3.2.
 Processing of user inputs

+As mentioned in the design of the [Parser component](#24-parser-component), the Parser component handles the processing of inputs.

+We will now explain the steps to how user inputs is being processed:
+1. User input is firstly being split using the `splitCommandWordAndArgs` method in the `Parser` class.
+This is to determine the type of feature that the user wants to use e.g., `items` feature, `orders` feature, `help` feature, or the `exit`feature.
+2. The `processUserInput` in the `Parser` class then determines the type of feature to be executed using the command word provided by the user.
+If `items` and `orders` feature are being executed, the remaining arguments being typed by the user is being processed using the `processItemsInput` method from the `ItemsParser` class or the `processOrdersInput` method using the `OrdersParser` class respectively.
+3. Note that if `help` command or `exit` command is being inputted by the user, the `processUserInput` from the `Parser` class will directly call the `execute` method of the relevant command.
+4. `processItemsInput` and `processOrdersInput` will then also use the `splitCommandWordAndArgs` method to similarly determine the type of `items` and `orders` features to execute e.g., `items add`, `orders add`, `items update` etc.
+5. After determining the type of `items` and `orders` feature to execute, the `execute` methods of the respective commands will be called by either the `processItemsInput` or `processOrdersInput` method and the command arguments would also be passed into the `execute` method for the respective commands in order to properly execute the command inputted by the user.

 [Return to Top](#1-introduction)